bzurkowski/boil/README.rst

 - **Burden of bootstrapping tools**

-  Separate app generator for Ansible, Django, Rails, etc. Their advantage is greater flexibility and extended functionality, but it is not always what you needed.
-Switching between one and the other is another waste of time caused by the change of API causing the need to reach the documentation once again.
+  Separate app generator for Ansible, Django, Rails, etc..
+Their advantage is greater flexibility and extended functionality, but it is not always what you needed.
+Switching between one and the other may be troublesome considering the variety of APIs and different configuration options for each tool.

+Boil's mission is to build a centralized, pluggable and community-driver repository of project templates for various technologies, managed via single API.

 Installation
 ------------